 ALSO READ: CM Himanta Biswa Sarma Announces ₹50 Crore Sonkosh Kherai Complex in Kokrajhar

-Assam Chief Minister Himanta Biswa Sarma welcomed the announcement, describing connectivity as the “engine of growth” for the state.
-He said the investments would ease travel, boost trade, and unlock new opportunities across Assam.
+Assam Chief Minister Himanta Biswa Sarma welcomed the Centre’s decision and expressed gratitude to Prime Minister Narendra Modi and Union Minister Gadkari for the continued support to the state.
+Describing connectivity as the “engine of growth,” Sarma said the new investments would ease travel, enhance logistics, and create fresh economic opportunities for people across Assam.